Spinozanilast/aseprite-assets-cli/README.md

 aseprite-assets
 ├── list (l) [FLAG]
 │   └── List existing aseprite assets
-├── config (cfg) [ARG]
+├── config (cfg) [command]
 │   ├── info: Display configuration information
 │   ├── edit: Edit configuration using a TUI
 │   └── open: Open configuration file
-│       └── --app-path (-a): Specify app to open the config file ├── create (cr)
+│       └── --app-path (-a): Specify app to open the config file ├── sprite (command)
-│   └── Create a new aseprite asset with the specified options ├── palette (p)
+│   └── create (c, cr): Create a new aseprite sprite with the specified options ├── palette (p)
-│   └── Create a new color palette using OpenAI API (surveys used instead of flags) ├── show (sh) [ARGS] [FLAG]
+│   └── create (c, cr): Create a new color palette using OpenAI API (surveys used instead of flags) ├── show (sh) [ARGS] [FLAG]
-│   └── Preview aseprite sprite or palette in terminal
+│   └── Preview aseprite sprite or palette in terminal ├── export (e, exp) [FLAGS]
+│   └── Export existing aseprite (ase) files by format or output template path and with optional scales or sizes specified
 ```

 ## Installation